-The curriculum in the history of art acquaints students with the visual culture of humankind through the ages: with works of art as individual organizations of shape, space, and color and as cultural artifacts with a history and function within their societies linked to other forms of cultural production.
+The art history program acquaints students with the visual culture of humankind through the ages — works of art as individual organizations of shape, space and color and as cultural artifacts with a history and function within their societies linked to other forms of cultural production.

-Binghamton's programs in the history of art and architecture prepare students not only for advanced graduate work in art and architectural history, but also for a broad range of professions and vocations in a variety of related fields.
-In the past, students completing degrees in the program have enrolled in graduate programs in the history of art and architecture in most major universities across the country, including, of course, Binghamton's own, very distinctive graduate program.
-But many others have chosen to enter fields closely related to art history, such as curatorial practice, museum administration, museum education, art conservation, visual resources management, or work in commercial galleries, auction houses, archives and historic preservation.
+Graduates are enrolled in graduate programs in the history of art and architecture in most major universities across the country.
+Many others have entered fields such as curatorial practice, museum administration, museum education, art conservation, visual resources management; others work in commercial galleries, auction houses, archives and historic preservation.